-- An ESE teacher teaching students in grades K-6 enrolled in 7700 (K-5 students) and 7800 \(Grade 6 students) series core academic subject courses must meet the HQT requirements for elementary education.. - An ESE teacher teaching 7800 and 7900 series core academic courses must meet the HQT requirements for elementary if the level of instruction\ (not the grade level of the student) is at the elementary level. - An ESE teacher teaching 7800 or 7900 series core academic courses must meet the HQT requirements for the core academic subject if the level of instruction\ (not the grade level of the student) is at the secondary level.
-For a newly-hired ESE teacher teaching multiple subjects and already high qualified in math, science, or language arts, the teacher will be given two years from the date of employment to meet the High, Objective, Uniform State Standard of Evaluation (HOUSSE) or certification requirements in the other ESE core academic subjects taught.
+- An ESE teacher teaching students in grades K-6 enrolled in 7700 (K-5 students) and 7800 (Grade 6 students) series core academic subject courses must meet the HQT requirements for elementary education\. - An ESE teacher teaching 7800 and 7900 series core academic courses must meet the HQT requirements for elementary if the level of instruction\ (not the performance level of the student) is at the elementary level. - An ESE teacher teaching 7800 or 7900 series core academic courses must meet the HQT requirements for the core academic subject if the level of instruction\ (not the performance level of the student) is at the secondary level. - A new middle (grades 7 and 8)/secondary special education content teacher, if highly qualified in language arts, mathematics, or science at the time of hire, may have two additional years and use of the High Objective Uniform State Standard of Evaluation (HOUSSE) option to document HQT in the additional content subjects.